Climatic upheavals and consequences of the greenhouse effect: worrying coincidences.

-By rejecting the pollutants defined above into the atmosphere, man does not only destroy himself, he would upset the natural balance of regions, then on an even larger scale, of the entire Earth.
-The main consequence is the greenhouse effect, which results in a very sudden increase, on a geological scale, in temperatures.
+By releasing the pollutants defined above into the atmosphere, man is not only destroying himself, he would upset the natural balance of regions, then on an even larger scale, of the entire Earth.
+The main consequence is the greenhouse effect which results in a very sudden increase, on a geological scale, in temperatures.
 But given the novelty of the greenhouse effect, scientists and meteorologists can only formulate more or less plausible hypotheses about the consequences of this greenhouse effect.

 Inundations in the sum (spring 2001)